 In fact, let me take you through a bit of simple reasoning.
 I will show you what this metaphor cannot be, which will leave us with what it MUST be.

 We see graves mentioned – and an opportunity to take this passage far too literally.
 So, let’s look at these graves.

 They cannot possibly be real graves with dead people in them.
 This is a metaphor, one of many, many metaphors in the bible.

-Let me make it more clear: God is not going to bring the Jews back to their land, only to kill them so that He can bring them back to life again.
-Nowhere else in the Bible.
+God is not going to bring the Jews back to their land, only to kill them so that He can bring them back to life again.
+We do not see an example of this, anywhere else in the Bible.

 Well, when we read this passage alongside chapter 37, it’s clear that chapter 37 cannot be referring to another holocaust.
 It’s a metaphor.